It’s a SPOOKY time of year,

 🚮 Keep Roads Clean

-Do not litter on roads.
+Do NOT litter on roads.
 Rubbish attracts rodents, which in turn attracts owls to hunt them, increasing their risk of being hit by a vehicle.

 🌱 Support Owl Habitats